A growing business needs access to funds to stay competitive and take advantage of opportunities.

 Because a business line of credit is so flexible and convenient, you might want to get it in place before you actually need the funds, so it’s ready and waiting when opportunity knocks.
 This allows you to quickly invest in additional stock, take advantage of volume discounts, expand into new product lines, ramp up your marketing, and even pay for part-time help – it’s entirely up to you.

 What types of business lines of credit are there?

 There are two kinds of business Lines of Credit: secured and unsecured.

-Secured lines of credit are backed by your assets.
-These assets, such as your equipment, serve as collateral for the line in case you default on repayments.
+Your assets back secured lines of credit.
+These assets, such as your equipment, are collateral for the line if you default on repayments.

 Applying for and getting approved for a secured line of credit may take longer than the process for an unsecured line, as the value of your assets may need to be appraised by the lender as a source of repayment.

-While this may sound daunting, discuss with the lender how having a secured versus unsecured line would impact your credit limit and the interest rate that you would be charged.
-Then you can make the best decision for your business, based on your finances and goals.
+While this may sound daunting, discuss with the lender how a secured versus unsecured line would impact your credit limit and the interest rate you would be charged.
+Then you can make the best decision for your business based on your finances and goals.

 Like any business decision, you should look into the options available from different providers.
-Before deciding, be sure to do your due diligence and only go with a lender that has a solid reputation and track record.
+Before deciding, do your due diligence and only go with a lender with a solid reputation and track record.